shegezzy/Olusegun-Akinnola-Portfolio/readme.md

 - CSS: Stylesheet language used for designing and formatting the website.
 - JavaScript: Programming language used for adding interactivity and dynamic features.

-## Getting Started

-To view the website locally or make modifications, follow these steps:

-1. Clone the repository: `git clone [repository URL]`
-2. Open the project folder in your preferred code editor.
-3. Open the `index.html` file in a web browser to view the website.

 ## Contributing